Robyn is a biomedical genetics student & healthcare worker. She shares what she learns so that more people can be informed too.

 On the surface level, cancer seems like this disease that we should know so much more about by now.
 I mean, cancer as we know it has plagued our world for millennia, yet despite our best efforts we still haven’t found that magic medication or therapeutic regimen that cures the disease consistently.
 So, why is that?

-The answer is very complex, but I’d like to break it down into some key factors that have been emphasized in the literature.
+The answer is very complex, but I’d like to break it down into some key factors that have been emphasized in literature.

 1) Genome-wide sequencing studies (GWAS) have identified numerous sources of mutations that could contribute to cancer development.
 Not only that, but additional studies that focus on expression quantitative trait loci (eQTLs) have discovered that it‘s often not only just one gene variation in the human genome that contributes to cancer development, but several.
-Often, it can be very many genes that have been perfectly mutated to work in sync.
+Often, it can be very many genes that have been perfectly mutated to work in synchronized systems.
 It’s crazy, but genes can do that.
 Although our genetic code theoretically stays the same throughout our life time, certain facets of it can be altered due to a variety of things in our environment.
 This influential portion of our genome, if you will, is called the epigenome.
 This is what people talk about when they say things like smoking causes lung cancer.
-You aren’t born with mutated cells in your lungs, but being a consistent smoker is more likely to induce mutational changes that cause cancer to grow in your lungs.
+You aren’t born with mutated cells in your lungs, but being a consistent smoker is more likely to induce mutational changes that cause cancer to develop in your lungs.

 Didn’t think it could get more complex, huh?
 Well “hold on to your butts,” as they say in the original Jurassic park film.

 2) Recent years of research have unveiled even more complex findings regarding cancer.
 For example, sometimes its not even our bodily cells that are specifically being affected by genetic mutations, but the cellular mechanisms.
 This becomes even harder to track, because how do you measure or quantify to what extent a cellular mechanism has been altered?
 And once you’ve figured that out… to what extent is this mechanistic alteration contributing to the cancer itself?
-Sometimes scientists think they’ve found an answer, only to realize that the mechanism in which they thought was influencing the cancer growth actually isn’t the primary cause of its growth.
+Sometimes scientists think they’ve found an answer, only to realize that the mechanism in which they thought was influencing the cancer growth actually isn’t the primary cause of it.
 To break this down, think of it this way.
 Our cells are reproducing constantly at a steady rate in an effort to replace damaged cells.
 Our cells also have mechanisms for repairing themselves in the event that they are injured, but sometimes these repair systems go rogue.
 If the mechanisms that maintain cellular life become broken, then the cells can essentially start reproducing at an uncontrollable rate.
 This is how abnormal cells start accumulating in the body and them sometimes once its accumulated enough, it can be spread to other locations of the body via blood or lymphatic fluids.
 This is how metastasized cancer develops.

 So, yeah.
 Cancer sucks.